mendix/docs/content/en/docs/howto/integration/exposing-data-to-bi-tools-using-odata.md

 ### 5.1 Use Case

-Imagine that you have an app that helps with asset management.
+Imagine you have an app that helps with asset management.
 You have a Published OData Service with persistable entities called **SmartTask** and **Employee** that expose information.
 The domain model looks like this:

 {{< figure src="/attachments/howto/integration/exposing-data-to-bi-tools-using-odata/asset-manager-domain-model.png" >}}

 To visualize data from your app in Tableau, follow these steps:

 1. Open **Tableau** and select **Connect** > **To a Server** > **OData**:
-2. Return to Studio Pro, and double-click the published OData service.
-Copy the link the **Location** field to the clipboard.
+2. Return to Studio Pro and double-click the published OData service.
+Copy the link in the **Location** field to the clipboard.
 3. On the **Server Connection** dialog box, enter the copied OData service **Location** link for the **Server**  address:

     {{< figure src="/attachments/howto/integration/exposing-data-to-bi-tools-using-odata/18582020.png" >}}